 Nothing that is, till the advent of cable TV.

-One Sunday in the summer of 1997, my dad unexpectedly showed up poolside to surprise my mom, sisters and I by telling us that he had just had cable TV installed at our house.
-That was the only time our visit to the pool was cut short as we raced back home to premiere our new entertainment.
-The evening was spent glued in front of the TV watching the British network Sky One.
+One Sunday, during the summer of 1997, my dad unexpectedly showed up poolside to surprise my mom, sisters and I — he had just had cable TV installed at our house.
+That was the only time our visit to the pool was cut short as we raced back home to premiere our new home entertainment.
+The evening was spent glued in front of the TV watching the British network, Sky One.

-My connection to the captain was influenced by recognizing that I too wanted to grow up to be a woman of substance, but it also went beyond that: I encountered Janeway in a time when my 11-year old mind was still trying to make sense of fears and phobias I never openly spoke about, and when I was trying to anchor myself in the ‘normalcy’ I perceived in other children, including my own sisters.
-In Janeway my child’s mind saw a woman intentionally doing her best to lead, live, respect, and be respected even as she dealt with the burdens of leadership.
-Her imperfections, which she never tried to hide, was comforting.
+My connection to the captain was influenced by the recognition that I too wanted to grow up to be a woman of substance; but, it also went beyond that.
+I encountered Janeway in a time when my 11-year old mind was still trying to make sense of the fears and phobias I never openly spoke about; when I was trying to anchor myself in the ‘normalcy’ I perceived in other children, including my own sisters.
+In Janeway, my child’s mind saw a woman intentionally doing her best to lead, live, respect, and be respected even as she dealt with the burdens of leadership.
+Her imperfections, which she never tried to hide, were comforting.

-Of all the episodes of Voyager I watched one in those evenings after school, one stayed in my mind and remains the most poignant for me even 22 years later.
-In season two’s ”The Thaw,” Janeway and her crew respond to a call for help from a planet they are flying past only to discover a group of people in stasis whose minds are connectedly trapped in a virtual world.
-The crew manages to infiltrate this virtual world and find the captive minds stuck in a tormenting and never-ending circus run by a character called 'The Clown'.
+Of all the episodes of Voyager I watched in those evenings after school, one stayed in my mind, and remains the most poignant for me even 22 years later.
+In Season 2’s ”The Thaw,” Janeway and her crew responded to a distress call from a planet they were flying past, only to discover a group of people in stasis whose minds were connectedly trapped in a virtual world.
+The crew managed to infiltrate this virtual world and find the captive minds stuck in a tormenting and never-ending circus run by a character called 'The Clown.'

-Anyone who has ever had mental health difficulties may be able to identify with this scene.
-My generalized anxiety disorder and OCD meant that from a very young age I’ve struggled with intrusive thoughts that have often left me feeling debilitated and terrified.
+Anyone who has ever had mental health difficulties may be able to identify with this scenario.
+My generalized anxiety disorder and OCD meant that, from a very young age, I’ve struggled with intrusive thoughts that have often left me feeling debilitated and terrified.
 The unrelenting nature of mental illness makes it often feel like a never-ending circus.

-With their usual teamwork, the crew manages to save most of the captives through a deal whereby Janeway trades herself for the captives.
-In the final act of the episode, Janeway reveals to the clown that she is in fact only a holographic projection whilst the real Janeway is safe in the real world with the captives and her crew.
-The entire virtual world darkens as the clown realizes he cannot exist without any real people to torment.
-He asks Janeway what will become of him, with a smirk she responds, “Like all fear, you eventually...vanish.”
+With their usual teamwork, the crew managed to save most of the captives through a deal where Janeway traded herself for the captives.
+In the final act of the episode, Janeway revealed to The Clown that she is, in fact, only a holographic projection; the real Janeway is safe in the real world with the captives and her crew.
+The entire virtual world darkened as The Clown realized he could not exist without any real victims to torment.
+He asked Janeway what will become of him, and with a smirk, she stated, “Like all fear, you eventually...vanish.”

-When The Clown tells her that he is afraid of disappearing, she simply responds, “I know,” as the screen fades to black.
+When The Clown told her that he was afraid of disappearing, she simply responded, “I know,” as the screen faded to black.

-This entire scene plays out like a best-case scenario in Exposure Response Prevention Therapy (ERPT), which is a form of Cognitive Behavioural Therapy (CBT) in which someone with OCD faces their fear squarely then intentionally refrains from performing compulsive rituals afterwards (rituals they ordinarily would to gain some level of comfort from the disturbing thought).
-My 11-year old mind would forever hold onto that closing scene, even though at the time I didn't understand the significance of looking at my fears squarely in the face.
+This entire scene plays out like a best-case scenario in Exposure Response Prevention Therapy (ERPT), which is a form of Cognitive Behavioral Therapy (CBT), in which someone with OCD faces their fear squarely, then intentionally refrains from performing compulsive rituals afterwards.
+These rituals ordinarily would provide some level of comfort from the disturbing thoughts.
+My 11-year old mind would forever hold onto that closing scene, even though at the time, I didn't understand the significance of looking at my fears squarely in the face.

-Janeway faced fear, but only after she’d established a strategy: she assessed the situation, and with the help, advice and expertise of her crew members, evaluated her best options for success.
+Janeway faced fear, but only after she’d established a strategy.
+She assessed the situation, and with the help, advice, and expertise of her crew members, evaluated her best options for success.
 It is notable that Janeway herself was never in danger as she was not in the circus.
-However, she acted in taking control of the situation and enacting her duty of care to her crew and the clown’s captives.
+However, she took control of the situation and enacted her duty of care to her crew and The Clown’s captives.

-I am now a 33-year old academic, teacher, writer, and mental health advocate who is unapologetic about Janeway being my favourite Star Trek captain and one of my top five inspirational women.
+I am now a 33-year old academic, teacher, writer, and mental health advocate who is unapologetic about Janeway being my favorite Star Trek captain, as well as one of my top five inspirational women.
 Fear has played a major role in my life, having influenced — both for the positive and negative — decisions from my career trajectory to my dating choices and other in-betweens.
-It was only in my late twenties that I applied my own strategies, albeit clumsily, to start naming my different fears and facing up to them.
-Sometimes I defeated them, and others still remain in the back of my mind dancing around like greyed-out clowns and minions waiting for the right moment to resurge.
+It was only in my late 20s that I applied my own strategies, albeit clumsily, to start naming my different fears and facing them.
+Sometimes I defeated them; others still remain in the back of my mind dancing around like greyed-out clowns and minions waiting for the right moment to resurge.